-SAMPLE POPULATION: One hundred and seventy-four stifles from 147 client-owned dogs.
+SAMPLE POPULATION: Fifty client-owned dogs.

 This study aimed at developing a quantitative testing battery for dogs' stifle functionality, as, unlike in human medicine, currently none is available in the veterinary field.

 This study characterizes long-term outcomes associated with subchondroplasty (SCP) treatment for impact-induced subchondral bone marrow lesions (BML) using a validated pre-clinical canine model.

 Serious knee pain and related disability have an annual prevalence of approximately 25% on those over the age of 55 years.
 As curative treatments for the common knee problems are not available to date, knee pathologies typically progress and often lead to osteoarthritis (OA).
 While the roles that the meniscus plays in knee biomechanics are well characterized, biological mechanisms underlying meniscus pathophysiology and roles in knee pain and OA progression are not fully clear.